blink1073/specifications/source/find_getmore_killcursors_commands.rst

         int32     requestID;      // identifier for this message

         int32     responseTo;     // requestID from the original
-                                  // request(used in reponses from db)
+                                  // request(used in responses from db)

         int32     opCode;         // request type - see table below